 The risks of picking up an injury while training or playing sports is common.
 Many athletes suffer serious injuries that keep them out of action for three months or longer.
 In fact, it is very rare to encounter a professional athlete who did not have at least one or two serious injuries over their career.

-Injuries not only rob players of time they could be spending on the field or court, but they also cost their teams money.
-The estimated cost of player injuries in the four major soccer leagues in Europe – English Premier League, German Bundesliga, Spanish La Liga and Italian Serie A – came to roughly $100 million in 2015.
+Injuries not only rob players of time they could be spending on the field or court, but they can also cost their teams money.
+The estimated cost of player injuries in the four major soccer leagues in Europe—English Premier League, German Bundesliga, Spanish La Liga, and Italian Serie A—came to roughly $100 million in 2015.
 In the American NFL, injury totals are trending upward, despite all the moves the league makes to boost the sport’s safety.
-Sports teams and athletes want to use technology and data to help understand why athletes are picking up specific injuries, and how to prevent them.
+Sports teams and athletes want to use technology and data to help understand why athletes are picking up specific injuries and how to prevent them.

 An example of such technology includes VU, by Pivot.
-VU is a device that uses Pivot’s sensors to understand an athlete’s body and performance in real time.
-The tech is capable of analyzing player landings, cuts, sprints and other movements to understand an athlete’s performance and technique.
+VU is a device that uses Pivot’s sensors to observe an athlete’s body and performance in real time.
+The tech is capable of analyzing player landings, cuts, sprints, and other movements to understand an athlete’s performance and technique.